 If you like your eggs well-cooked, microwave eggs are another good option for you.

-To make them more flavorful, I like to cook them in a full tablespoon of unsalted butter and I also add quite a bit of salt - ½ teaspoon of sea salt for 4 large eggs.
+To make them more flavorful, I like to cook them in a full tablespoon of unsalted butter and add quite a bit of salt - ½ teaspoon of sea salt for 4 large eggs.

 Serving Suggestions